-Only by tackling the COVID-19 pandemic itself, globally, and at the same time will lives and livelihoods be restored and catastrophe in the poorest countries averted.
+Only by tackling the COVID-19 pandemic itself, globally, and at the same time will lives and livelihoods be restored.
 Unless it is defeated everywhere, COVID-19 can still strike anywhere.

-The Global Fund is a founding partner of the Access to COVID-19 Tools Accelerator (ACT-A), a global collaboration of organizations and governments working to accelerate development, production and equitable access to COVID-19 tools.
+The Global Fund is a founding partner of the Access to COVID-19 Tools Accelerator (ACT-A), the world's largest coalition of organizations and governments to accelerate development, production and equitable access to COVID-19 tools.

-The Global Fund is a co-convener of both the Diagnostics Partnership and Health Systems Connector.
-We are also leading work on procurement and deployment in the Therapeutics Partnership.
+The Global Fund is a co-convener of both the Diagnostics and Health Systems Connector.
+We are also leading work on procurement and deployment in Therapeutics.

 The ACT-Accelerator has ambitious targets: to provide 2 billion vaccine doses to the world by the end of 2021, 245 million courses of treatment and 500 million diagnostic tests to low- and middle-income countries in 2021.
 It is the only “end-to-end” global solution that aims for equitable access that builds on the public health expertise and robust risk mitigation for the investments made of the collaboration’s partners.